OskarMunkKronik/regionofinterest/README.md

 Overview
 Welcome to this repository!
 The code provided here is designed for region of interest detection in chromatographic and ion mobility data hyphenated to high-resolution mass spectrometry (HRMS).
 It has been developed to support research and innovation in the field of separation science and data processing of HRMS.

+To run the code:
+You have to write in your hyperparameters and paths into the 'S_OptionsStruct.m' file, and then you can execute the 'S_Import_template.m' for performing the ROI detection etc.

+Additionally a template file for plotting extracted ion chromatograms is provided 'S_Plot_EICs.m'.

 License and Terms of Use
 The code in this repository is open for non-commercial research purposes.
 You are encouraged to: